DRAFTING

 Fisticuffs or alignment?

-Martin Fowler’s blog on negotiation, Product vs Engineering, https://martinfowler.com/articles/bottlenecks-of-scaleups/03-product-v-engineering.html
+Martin Fowler’s blog post3 on negotiation, Product vs Engineering,

 my notes: “2025-10-23_0837–0400”

-Wow this is written well, says what I didnt really realize what I wanted to say, that there are basically two backlogs, product backlog and engineering backlog.
+Wow this is written well, says what I didnt really realize what I wanted to say, that there are basically two roadmaps, product roadmap and engineering roadmap.

-But on our team problem is deeper that our product backlog isn’t even for customers its for the devops team. some referring to an adjacent concept of buckets also.
+But on our team, the problem is deeper that our product roadmap isn’t even for customers; it’s for the devops team. some referring to an adjacent concept of buckets also.

-My thing has been, Im realizing, our Product Team is not accurately representing the product interests , not engineering interests either, so its no taxation without representation I think .
-You cant have a PI planning meeting if it doesnt accurately represent all the interests at play.
+Our Product Team is not accurately representing the product interests , not engineering interests either.
+It has been no taxation without representation .
+As I read about PI planning, the distinction with OKR planning is that “everyone is in the room” so that the meeting represents all the interests at play.

 That , lack of representation has been a problem in our OKR meetings too, wrt, top down and bottom up OKRs.